afs202005277/InfinityAuctions/ebd.md

 BEGIN ;

-–Auction Started
+-- Auction Started
 UPDATE auction SET state = “START”
 	WHERE auction = $auction

-– Find the Users that should be receiving the notification SELECT id FROM users WHERE wishlist
+-- Find the Users that should be receiving the notification SELECT id FROM users WHERE wishlist

-– Issue the notification
+-- Issue the notification
 UPDATE